 Food is at Salt’s heart (the philosophy explained by catchphrases such as “Farming it, not flying it”) and everything from supper with a Mauritian family to fishing trips with a local fisherman are on the menu.

 Then there’s the farm.
-Some hotels have kitchen gardens but, from May 2019, Salt will have a whole farm at its disposal, five minutes down the road and founded on permaculture principles.
+Some hotels have kitchen gardens but Salt has a whole farm at its disposal, five minutes down the road and founded on permaculture principles.
 Developed with the help of a local NGO, Island Bio, the farm has a ground-breaking hydroponic system using beach sand for cultivation.

 Teal-green tiles have a smoothie bowl perched on top.
 The smoothie bowl has sliced banana and nuts on top